 Shortened and welded final drive axle

-Turned out later that my welding skills are not very good, the welded shaft was broken !
-I didn’t take enough material off (in the middle) so the shaft had a weak spot !
+Warning Turned out later that my welding skills were not very good, the welded shaft was broken !
+I didn’t take enough material off (in the middle, see photo) so the shaft had a weak spot !
 A mate did the welding with special welding rod and warming up and slow cooling down !